edwinst/remedybg_wishlist/README.md

 *   **(use)** It is a bit surprising that after keyboard navigation through the tabs with Alt, a tab can only be confirmed and opened by pressing Space, not with Enter.
 Maybe allow Enter, too?

+*   **[DONE 0.3.0.7]** I always find that having **the closing "X" on every tab causes usability issues**.
+When one flicks quickly through the tabs it is too easy to close one accidentally, which is annoying.
+I'd prefer having a "Close" option on a right-click context menu on the tab.
+(It is also Huffman coding: closing is much rarer than switching tabs, isn't it?)

 # All menus